The Graduate Center, CUNY Data & Information Overview

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

-The full-time faculty percentage at CUNY Graduate School and University Center is 46%.
-This is comparable to the national average of 47%.
+The full-time faculty percentage at The Graduate Center, CUNY is 39%.
+This is lower than the national average of 47%.

-Retention and Graduation Rates at CUNY Graduate School and University Center
+Retention and Graduation Rates at The Graduate Center, CUNY

-How Much Does CUNY Graduate School and University Center Cost?
+How Much Does The Graduate Center, CUNY Cost?

 The student loan default rate at The Graduate Center is 4.6%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.